BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 ---

-## Differences between configmaps and secrets
+## Differences between ConfigMaps and Secrets

 - Secrets are base64-encoded when shown with `kubectl get secrets -o yaml`